Find out everything you need to know about St. Croix's beaches

 Where can I find out about employment opportunities?

-We suggest you contact the types of businesses you are interested in directly to see if you can send them your resume.
+While you can find some positions listed on job websites like Indeed, we suggest you contact the types of businesses you are interested in directly to see if you can send them your resume.
 Don’t ask, 'Are you hiring?' because chances are, you’ll get shut down.
-If you ask to send your resume and they like what they see, chances are they will find a place for you.
+Instead, if you ask to send your resume and they like what they see, chances are they will find a place for you.
 Besides, it’s just more professional.
 Patience is an important lesson when seeking employment.
 It may take awhile to find the right fit and earn the money you need.
 Stay open minded.

 Do I need to buy a car?
 Where?

-Evaluate your lifestyle, where you are going to live?
-How far is that from where you will work or play?
 You will most likely want a car, but don’t buy a car that will break the bank.
 We have car dealerships here that sell new or used vehicles in all price ranges.
-Check the local newspapers for used cars too.
-You can ship the car you already have from the east coast, but will need to change insurance and work out the specifics with your financier.
+Check the local newspapers or local Facebook groups for used cars too.
+You can ship the car you already have to St. Croix from the east coast, but will need to change insurance and work out the specifics with your financier.
 There is public transportation with VITRAN Buses and shared taxi vans that pick people up who are waiting at the bus stops.
 After living on the island for a while, you may find that if you start walking, someone you know is likely to drive by soon and will stop and give you a ride!
 BUT, hitch-hiking is not recommended.